SANOUSSI-abdoul/SANOUSSI-abdoul/README.md

 - 👋 Hi, I’m @SANOUSSI-abdoul
-- Student of ESIGELECC in Rouen , Welcome to my place
+- Student of ESIGELEC in Rouen , Welcome to my place

 <!---
 SANOUSSI-abdoul/SANOUSSI-abdoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.